Textual criticism: Quran

 Textual criticism of the Quran is a beginning area of study, as Muslims have historically disapproved of higher criticism being applied to the Quran.
 In some countries textual criticism can be seen as apostasy.

-Muslims consider the original Arabic text to be the final revelation, revealed to Muhammad from AD 610 to his death in 632.
+Amongst Muslims, the original Arabic text is commonly considered to be the final revelation, revealed to Muhammad from AD 610 to his death in 632.
 In Islamic tradition, the Quran was memorised and written down by Muhammad's companions and copied as needed.

 The Quran is believed to have had some oral tradition of passing down at some point.
 Differences that affected the meaning were noted, and around AD 650 Uthman began a process of standardization, presumably to rid the Quran of these differences.
 Uthman's standardization did not eliminate the textual variants.

 In the 1970s, 14,000 fragments of Quran were discovered in the Great Mosque of Sana'a, the Sana'a manuscripts.
 About 12,000 fragments belonged to 926 copies of the Quran, the other 2,000 were loose fragments.
 The oldest known copy of the Quran so far belongs to this collection: it dates to the end of the seventh to eighth centuries.

 The German scholar Gerd R. Puin has been investigating these Quran fragments for years.
 His research team made 35,000 microfilm photographs of the manuscripts, which he dated to early part of the eighth century.
 Puin has not published the entirety of his work, but noted unconventional verse orderings, minor textual variations, and rare styles of orthography.
 He also suggested that some of the parchments were palimpsests which had been reused.
 Puin believed that this implied an evolving text as opposed to a fixed one.